YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a patient cannot or should not use finasteride, the design usually becomes more conservative.
 A low aggressive hairline can look attractive now, but it can become isolated if native hair continues to thin behind it.

 The safer design protects the patient’s future.
-That often means a mature hairline, careful density distribution, and a plan that does not spend too many grafts at the front while ignoring the mid-scalp or crown.
+That often means a mature hairline, careful density distribution, and a plan that does not spend too many grafts at the front while ignoring the mid scalp or crown.

 Hairline design cannot be separated from medical tolerance.
-The line on the forehead should reflect the patient’s long-term risk, not only the patient’s preferred photo.
+The line on the forehead should reflect the patient’s long term risk, not only the patient’s preferred photo.

-What if I am on TRT or have high estrogen sensitivity?
+TRT or high estrogen sensitivity

 TRT can change the hair loss conversation because androgen activity, estrogen balance, and individual sensitivity may all influence the patient’s risk profile.
 Planning a hair transplant while on TRT needs extra attention to native hair stability and donor use.